KorAP/Tokenizer-Evaluation/Readme.md

 - [NNSplit](https://bminixhofer.github.io/nnsplit/) is a machine-trained approach based on a byte-level LSTM neural network.

+## Results

+In terms of speed, the native output of the tools was measured, while in terms of accuracy, further reshaping was necessary to make it comparable to the gold standard.

 ## Literature

 - Beesley, K. R./Karttunen, L. (2003): Finite State Morphology.
 CSLI Publications.